ZoyavanMeel/ORCA/README.md

 # ORCA

-Python scripts that predict and plot the location of the origin of replication (*oriC*) of circular bacterial genomes based on Z-curve, GC-skew, *dnaA*-box, and gene location analyses.
+This repository contains the code for ORCA as described in our application note, [Predicting replication origins in circular prokaryotic chromosomes](https://doi.org/10.1101/2024.03.28.587133).
+This repository contains the package ORCApy which is a collection of scripts that predict and plot the location of the origin of replication (*oriC*) of circular bacterial genomes based on Z-curve, GC-skew, *dnaA*-box, and gene location analyses.
 This README will not explain all of ORCA's methods.
 All functions, main or helper, are labelled with docs-strings and type-hinting for ease of use.
 Most functions in ORCA can be used separately as well.
 For example, `calculate_disparity_curves` can be used outside of ORCA, too.
 As well as all functions for fetching files from NCBI, or plotter functions, etc. Please, see their provided docs-strings for more info.

 ## Installing ORCApy